electricFeel/StockSentimentNN/README.md

-Old Code...may be incomplete or missing data....reference at your own risk
+Old code...may be incomplete or missing data....reference at your own risk

 StockSentimentNN
 ================